amschmidt13/2025ApplBayesSummer/Session12-SpaceTime/README.md

-The material for this session will be uploaded soon.
+The pdf file describes some approaches for spatio-temporal data.